Get the Glossary

 Getting the work done

-Becoming your child’s babysitter and teacher wasn’t in the plan, but it’s now part of daily life.
-You might be trying to figure out how to balance all of these new responsibilities with your career, which is a unique challenge in itself.
+Caring for your child while working remotely can be really tough.
+You might be trying to figure out how to balance these responsibilities, which is a unique challenge in itself.

-Productivity has always been a hot topic, but it’s become even more relevant as of late.
-With so many other parents struggling with this, more ideas and strategies are being shared to help mothers and fathers everywhere find that ever-elusive balance:
+With so many parents struggling with this, more ideas and strategies are being shared to help mothers and fathers everywhere find that ever-elusive balance:

 • Use your time wisely.
 Aim to tackle the things that require the most focus when your kids are heavily occupied.
 While everyone’s kids won’t be occupied for long stretches of time, use what blocks you can to get the work done.
 You’ll save yourself the frustration later on in the day when your kids are restless and you’ve got a deadline.